MicrosoftDocs/mixed-reality/mrtk-unity/supported-devices/wmr-mrtk.md

 ---
-title: Deploying to Hololens and WMR devices
+title: Deploying to Hololens and WMR headsets
 description: Documentation to Build and Deploy Apps into various devices.
 author: polar-kev
 ms.author: kesemple